DongSearch/Internship/README.md

 - **Proaction**: Incorporates soft/hard braking based on scores.
 - **Workflow**: After RL learns normal driving, Flow Matching and SDF networks are trained.
 Flow Matching emphasizes trajectory control, while SDF handles sudden collision threats, improving planning defense.

+# Consequences
+### Overall result

+The Flow Matching (FM) algorithm demonstrated **strong efficiency** and a **high degree of consistency with the physical principles of driving**.
+Even when trained on only ten episodes within a single random scenario involving straight driving and a pedestrian, the model successfully learned to follow the intended route.
+This result highlights the strong inductive bias of FM, enabling effective learning from extremely limited data.
+Furthermore, the proposed framework shows that meaningful driving behaviors can emerge without extensive scenario diversity.
+Overall, the results validate FM as a promising approach for data-efficient and physically grounded autonomous driving.

+### Limitations and Future Improvements
+- **Simplified SDF Representation**
+The SDF formulation used in this work relies on **discrete**, **frontal-only information** rather than a continuous, multi-directional distance representation.
+While this simplification enables efficient training, extending the SDF to **incorporate richer spatial geometry** could significantly enhance safety awareness and generalization.

+- **Single-Q SAC for Control**
+Although Single-Q SAC allows fast initial learning, it may suffer from **overestimation bias** that affects long-term stability.
+Employing Double-Q SAC in future work is expected to improve **robustness and yield more reliable control performance**.

+- **Limited Action Diversity**
+The current setup focuses primarily on safety estimation and braking behaviors for visualization purposes.
+Expanding the action space to include **more diverse and natural driving maneuvers**, such as overtaking or lane changes, would improve realism and practical applicability.

 ## ✨ Edited Files
 - **`safebench/agent/rl/FFM.py`**
   - Added Flow Matching functionality